scala/scala-lang/_posts/2020-06-29-one-click-install.md

 $ curl -Lo cs https://git.io/coursier-cli-linux && chmod +x cs && ./cs setup
 ```

-You can find the instructions for Mac OS and Windows in the [Coursier documentation](https://get-coursier.io/docs/cli-installation).
+You can find the instructions for macOS and Windows in the [Coursier documentation](https://get-coursier.io/docs/cli-installation).

 The command shown above will install all the following software, if not yet installed: